nadhraadhra/CiMovieFlixx-304CEM-WebAPIDev-CW/README.md

 To use this application,

-1. Type  " npm install " inside the root directory  ( Download Server Dependencies )
+1. make dev.js file inside config folder
+2. Put your own mongoDB info into dev.js file
-2. Type " npm install " inside the client directory ( Download Front-end Dependencies )
+3. Type  " npm install " inside the root & client directory ( Download the server and front end dependencies)

-lastly run, "npm run dev"
+Lastly run, "npm run dev" :)